Sport Select: Point spread

 Point Spread is similar to those games offered by other bookmakers where bettors are wagering against a quoted point spread.
 Bettors can make predictions on the outcomes of two to twelve games, depending on the province.
 The payouts offered vary by province.

 Over/Under

-Also known as Total in Quebec, Over/Under is similar to those games offered by other bookmakers where bettors are wagering that the number of points scored in each match are over or under the quoted total.
+Also known as Total in Quebec, Over/Under is similar to over–under games offered by other bookmakers where bettors are wagering that the number of points scored in each match are over or under the quoted total.
 Bettors can make predictions on the outcomes of two to twelve games, depending on the province.
 The payouts offered vary by province.